-25.4 Potential Mechanisms for the Association of Depression with Adverse Outcomes
+23.4 Potential Mechanisms for the Association of Depression with Adverse Outcomes

-It is unclear whether depression itself has a direct mechanistic role in the development of cardiac events and other adverse clinical outcomes or whether it is merely a surrogate marker of comorbid illness (Fig. 25.1).
+It is unclear whether depression itself has a direct mechanistic role in the development of cardiac events and other adverse clinical outcomes or whether it is merely a surrogate marker of comorbid illness (Fig. 23.1).
 However, specific biological factors were proposed and investigated as potential mechanisms by which depression may lead to cardiac events that are compelling.
 First, both depression and CVD appear heritable in twin studies.
-In a study that included 2700 male twin-pairs from the Vietnam era, there was a correlation between genetic influences on depression and CVD, suggesting a common genetic link [2].
-Second, depression leads to non-adherence with medications, unhealthy lifestyle, malnutrition, and loss of social network that can precipitate adverse events such as increase in peritonitis events noted in depressed chronic peritoneal dialysis patients compared to those who are not depressed [2].
-Third, there are reports of altered autonomic tone, such as lower heart rate variability, in patients with recent MI with depression leading to coronary vasoconstriction and tachyarrhythmia.
+In a study that included 2,700 male twin pairs from the Vietnam era, there was a correlation between genetic influences on depression and CVD, suggesting a common genetic link [2].
+Second, depression leads to nonadherence with medications, unhealthy lifestyle, malnutrition, and loss of social network that can precipitate adverse events such as increase in peritonitis events noted in depressed chronic peritoneal dialysis patients compared to those who are not depressed [2].
+Third, there are reports of altered autonomic tone, such as lower heart rate variability, in patients with recent MI with depression leading to coronary vasoconstriction and tachyarrhythmias.
 Therefore, autonomic dysfunction may be a potential pathophysiologic mechanism that can explain how depression leads to adverse clinical outcomes [2].
-Fourth, several studies observed enhanced activity of the hypothalamicpituitary axis, specifically increase in cortisol and norepinephrine secretion, in patients with CVD and MDD.
-It is hypothesized that increase in the levels of inflammatory cytokines due to depression may result in hyperactive hypothalamicpituitary-adrenal axis and increase in cortisol and norepinephrine secretion.
-It is further postulated that increase in cortisol and norepinephrine levels may be important in decreasing the availability of tryptophan, an important precursor for neurocellular function, and, thus, precipitate depressive symptoms by decreasing the availability of neurotransmitters such as dopamine and serotonin [2].
+Fourth, several studies observed enhanced activity of the hypothalamicpituitary axis, specifically increase in cortisol and norepinephrine secretion, in patients with CVD and depression.
+It is hypothesized that increase in the levels of inflammatory cytokines due to depression may result in hyperactive hypothalamic-pituitary-adrenal axis and increase in cortisol and norepinephrine secretions.
+It is further postulated that increase in cortisol and norepinephrine levels may be important in decreasing the availability of tryptophan, an important precursor for neurocellular function, and thus precipitate depressive symptoms by decreasing the availability of neurotransmitters such as dopamine and serotonin [2].
 Fifth, inflammation has been implicated, such as an increase in serum C-reactive protein (CRP) and decrease in omega-3-fatty acid serum concentrations.
-There is an association between inflammation and depression as shown in some patients treated with interferon alpha who show decrease in brain dopamine and serotonin levels that is treatable with paroxetine.
+There is an association between inflammation and depression as shown in some patients treated with interferon alpha who show a decrease in brain dopamine and serotonin levels that is treatable with paroxetine.
 To further support the role of inflammation, it was reported that depressed patients with psoriatic arthritis show improvement in their disease activity and depression when treated with etanercept [2].
-Another proposed mechanism is the association of altered serotonin levels seen in depression, with resultant increased platelet activation and vasoconstriction that can then lead to coronary events [2].

-However, all of the above are potential mechanisms to explain how depression predicts adverse clinical outcomes.
-Further studies are needed to confirm the mechanistic pathways involved in adverse clinical outcomes, such as higher rates of cardiovascular events, progression to ESKD, hospitalizations, and death, in patients with CKD and depression.
+Finally, the most compelling proposed mechanism of depression predicting adverse clinical outcomes is the association of altered serotonin levels seen in depression, with resultant increased platelet activation and vasoconstriction that can then lead to coronary events [2].
+However, all of the above are potential mechanisms to explain how depression predicts poor outcomes.
+Future studies are needed to confirm the mechanistic pathways involved in adverse clinical outcomes in depressed patients with kidney disease, such as higher rates of cardiovascular events, progression to ESKD, death, and hospitalizations.